AutoNeRF: Training Implicit Scene Representations with Autonomous Agents: Introduction

 In this work, we introduce AutoNeRF, a modular policy trained with Reinforcement Learning (RL) that can explore an unseen 3D scene to collect data for training a NeRF model autonomously (Figure \ref{fig:teaser}).
 While most prior work evaluates NeRFs on rendering quality, we propose a range of downstream tasks to evaluate them (and indirectly, the exploration policies used to gather data for training these representations) for Embodied AI applications.
 Specifically, we use geometric and semantic map prediction accuracy, planning accuracy for Object Goal and Point Goal navigation and camera pose refinement (Figure \ref{fig:applications}).
-We show that our AutoNeRF approach outperforms the well-known frontier exploration algorithm, and also study the impact of different reward functions on the downstream performance of the NeRF model.
+We show that AutoNeRF outperforms the well-known frontier-based exploration algorithm as well as state-of-the-art end-to-end learnt policies, and also study the impact of different reward functions on the downstream performance of the NeRF model.
+We also study how AutoNeRF can be used as a tool to autonomously adapt policies to a specific scene at deployment time by providing a high-quality reconstruction of large-scale environments that can be loaded into a simulator to improve the performance of any given agent safely.